 - After a Workout: Have with quinoa or brown rice.

 This stir-fry is a future-proof fitness recipe due to such flexibility.
-The only ingredients are those available locally, so it really is a healthy recipe that fits the 2026 Wellness Lifestyle.
+The only ingredients are those available locally, so it really is a healthy recipe that fits the 2026 wellness lifestyle.

 conclusion